NotYours180/InputMaster/README.md

 There are additional steps that are required for XInputDotNET to function with Unity Basic.
 Visit the XInputDotNET GitHub repository to view these instructions (they are not listed here because they are subject to change by the author).

 #### Where can I find tutorials? ####
-There are example scenes included with all BSGTools packages, this one being no exception.
+When possible, there will example scenes included with BSGTools packages.
 There are also tutorials located at the bottom of the [BSGTools Unity Community Wiki Page](http://wiki.unity3d.com/index.php/BSGTools)!

 #### Contribution guidelines ####
 Nothing too crazy here, folks.
 I'll check anything that is added before it is merged into the master branch.
 A merge request may be denied for several reasons, however:

 * The changes made do not help to further the goals of the project, or are not complementary to the current project goals.
-An example of a complementary goal for this project would be PS3 Controller support.
+An example of a complementary goal for this project would be support for additional controllers.
 * The changes made hinder any individual part of the project.
 * The changes made are so drastic to the core components of the project that it can be considered a complete conversion.
 Depending on the scenario changes like these may be approved.